devnacho/mountain_view/README.md

 ```
 //= require mountain_view
 ```

+You don't need to require those again in your application if you're requiring `mountain_view` already, that will cause duplicate CSS.

+For SASS mixins, variables, functions, etc (anything that doesn't generate code), you'd need to explicitly do and `@import` in each component stylesheet.
+As that doesn't generate extra CSS this won't cause any issues with the generated CSS, you're only giving that stylesheet access to those definitions.

 ## Automatically generated Style Guide
 A style guide will be automatically generated.
 This style guide never falls behind and it reflects your components in their latest version.